navid1256/Smart-Video-Organizer-Project/README.md

 # 🎬 Smart-Video-Organizer-Project
-This is a Smart Video Organizer Project for Organizing Movies And Series With Title Case Folder Features
+This is a Smart Video Organizer Project for Organizing Movies And Series With Title Case Folders Features

 A simple yet powerful desktop application built with Python and CustomTkinter to automatically organize your movie and TV show collections into clean, structured folders.